Initial Counseling Intake (60-90 minutes): $150

-Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
+We are currently in network with Cigna and Aetna.
+However, depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
 Please contact your provider to verify how your plan compensates you for psychotherapy services.

 I’d recommend asking these questions to your insurance provider to help determine your benefits: